So what did they say? They suggested that companies should focus their crisis management on three pillars — or, as they called it, “buckets.”

 - Number of Passengers

-Of course, the set of KPIs that are relevant to manage the situation differs between airlines.
-It depends on the impact of COVID, the current status, etc..
+Of course, the set of KPIs that are relevant to managing the situation differs between airlines.
+It depends on the impact of COVID, the current status, etc.

 However, regardless of the specific KPIs, the idea of bucket number one is to create a comprehensive operational situational awareness of the current situation.